Text messages are sent in one of two ways:

 This meant that if one business on a short code was sending spam messages, short code providers would often respond by shutting down the short code, which meant that all of the businesses using that short code could no longer use it.

 We’ve written an article called A New Era for SMS Marketing: Short Codes, Toll-Free & 10DLC which highlights the pros and cons of each SMS messaging channel.
-We also have shared our belief that 10DLCs are the best messaging method for businesses and organizations in 2021.

 Start sending mass text alerts to your entire list today!